openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 Navigate to the [Medtrum TAB](#overview) in the AAPS interface and press the **Change Patch** button in the bottom right corner.

-If a patch is already active, you will be prompted to deactivate this patch first - See Deactivate patch below.
+If a patch is already active, you will be prompted to deactivate this patch first. see [Deactivate Patch](#deactivate-patch).

 Follow the prompts to fill and activate a new patch.
 Please note - it is important to only connect the pump base to the reservoir patch at the step when you are prompted to do so. **You must only put the pump on your body and insert the cannula when prompted to during the activation process (after priming is complete).**